-As Director of Audiology, McCaslin partners with individuals from across audiology, the department, and the organization to guide the audiology program into the future.
+As director of the audiology program, McCaslin partners with individuals from across audiology, the department and the organization to guide our audiology program into the future.
 He provides clinical leadership and practice oversight to audiologists, both faculty and staff, across the department.
-McCaslin’s collaboration with researchers, operations and program leaders, and audiology team members focuses on identifying and executing opportunities to enhance clinical service delivery, advance science, and support the professional growth of individuals.
+McCaslin’s collaboration with researchers, operations and program leaders and audiology team members focuses on identifying and executing opportunities to enhance clinical service delivery, advance science and support the professional growth of individuals.

 PhD in Hearing Science, Ohio State University